woojiahao/git-guide/07-advanced-git/07-01-git-log/README.md

 # Git Log

-Now that you know how to do the basics in git and started working on the repo, a few commits in and you might ask yourslef, how do we visualize these commits and changes we have made in the repository?
+Now that you know the basics of Git and have started working on the repository with a few commits, you might ask yourself, "How do we visualize these commits and changes we have made in the repository?"

 That is where this chapter, and the subsequent, `Git Diffs` come in.
 These commands give you a way to visualize the commits and changes made in your git respository.